Look for Clouded Sulphur Butterflies in Your Backyard

 The pretty yellow clouded sulphur is a common sight in the butterfly garden.
 Learn more about this colorful butterfly species.

-They are members of the Pieridae family, which also includes the cabbage white (Pieris rapae), and Clouded Sulphur females also have a white form which is easily confused with the cabbage white.
+These dainty butterflies (their wingspan measures 1 to 2 inches) are members of the Pieridae family, which also includes the cabbage white (Pieris rapae).
+Clouded sulphur females also have a white form which is easily confused with the cabbage white.

 How to Attract a Clouded Sulphur Butterfly